DDOwzw/DegreePlanner/README.md

 # DegreePlanner
 A Degree Planner for UTD.
 Default including CS master courses (both core and eligible).
 Use PHP and XAMPP for back-end, and JavaScript, JQuery for front-end.

+Please use XAMPP and paste all the codes to the htdocs folder.
+The main page of this planner is the menu.php

 First, create a folder (DegreePlanner in xampp htdoc for this project) to include all   programs and data files here for this assignment.
 The zip file of DegreePlanner folder should be submitted to elearning.
 	./DegreePlanner		for all degree planner code
 	./DegreePlanner/sql		for all the sql files (experted from mySQL)